 VC funding is appropriate for SaaS startups targeting very large markets and willing to give up equity in exchange for growth capital and strategic support.

 Pros: Fast growth, strategic guidance, network access.
-Cons: Dilution, pressure to scale aggressively, loss of control.
+On the other hand, downsides include dilution, pressure to scale aggressively, and loss of control.

 Revenue-based financing (RBF) is non-dilutive capital where you repay based on a percentage of monthly revenue.
-Providers like Founderpath advance 3–5x your MRR in exchange for a fixed percentage (2–8%) of future revenue until a repayment cap is reached (typically 1.1–1.5x).
+For instance, providers like Founderpath advance 3–5x your MRR in exchange for a fixed percentage (2–8%) of future revenue until a repayment cap is reached (typically 1.1–1.5x).

 SaaS Term Loans